-The user has the free choice for combinations of optional cryptographic libraries.
-The TOE can be delivered with either v2.03.008 or v1.03.006 (or none) of these libraries, but it is not possible to combine different versions within the TOE.
+The user has the free choice of optional cryptographic libraries.
+The TOE can be delivered with v2.03.008 or none of asymmetric cryptographic library.

 The TOE can be identified with the Generic Chip Identification Mode (GCIM).
 The M-number hardware is identified by the bytes 05 and 06, which are the first two bytes of the chip identification number, having for M7893 B11 always the hexadecimal value of 0x0004.
 Or, in other words, the value of 0x0004 represents the hardware platform M7893.